 Melissa Iddles, Peer Support Worker

 Melissa has been a member of Positive Women since 2005 and joined the team of staff in April 2017.
 Prior to this Melissa spent nine years supporting and advocating for people with disabilities, though quality assurance processes.
 Many of the same values apply to supporting diverse women with HIV: dignity, privacy and confidentiality, individual needs, fair access to services, self-determination, community engagement, human rights and freedom from abuse.
 Melissa has a Bachelor of Arts from Deakin University and a Certificate in Community Cultural Development from Swinburne.
 Melissa’s recent Certificate of Education Support and volunteer work in primary schools was focused on children with diverse needs and their families.
-Melissa’s normal hours are 9am to 5pm on Wednesdays and Thursdays.
+Melissa’s normal hours are 9am to 5pm on Thursdays and Fridays.
 She can be reached on email@example.com or by calling 03 9683 8747.